 Mountain Creek recommends wearing helmets for skiing and riding.
-All skiers and snowboarders are encouraged to educate themselves on the benefits and limitations of helmet usage.
-The primary safety consideration, and obligation under Your Responsibility Code, is to ski and ride in a controlled and responsible manner.
+All skiers and snowboarders should educate themselves on both the benefits and limitations of helmet usage.
+The primary safety consideration and obligation under the Alpine Responsibility Code is to ski and ride in a controlled and responsible manner.

-The National Ski Areas Association (NSAA), together with the help of Lids on Kids and many others in the ski industry, has developed this site to help educate parents about putting helmets on their children while they're on the slopes.
+The National Ski Areas Association (NSAA), together with the help of Lids on Kids and many other organizations in the ski industry, has developed this site to help educate parents about putting helmets on their children while on the slopes.

 NSAA, the trade association for ski areas across the country, recommends that parents, skiers and snowboarders make the right choice about wearing a helmet.
 It's up to you to educate yourself about their benefits and limitations.
 Ultimately, the choice of whether to wear a helmet is one of personal or parental choice.

-Skiing and snowboarding can be enjoyed in many ways.
-At ski areas you may see people using alpine, snowboard, telemark, cross country and other specialized ski equipment, such as that used by disabled or other skiers while on the hill.
-Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
-Observe the code listed below and share with other skiers the responsibility for a great skiing experience.
+Skiing and snowboarding can be enjoyed in many different ways.
+At ski areas you may see people using alpine, snowboard, telemark, cross country and other specialized ski equipment such as that used by disabled skiers.
+Regardless of how you decide to enjoy the slopes, always show courtesy to others.
+Be aware that risk in skiing that can be reduced by common sense and personal awareness.
+Observe the code listed below and share the responsibility for a great skiing experience.

 Freestyle Terrain Safety Information

-There are four main messages that are associated with Smart Style:
+There are four key messages that are associated with Smart Style:

 Scope around the jumps first, not over them.
-Know your landings are clear and clear yourself out of the landing area.
-Your first lap through the Terrain Park should just be a ride-through to familiarize yourself with the area.
+Make sure landings are clear and move out of the landing area after you jump.
+Your first lap through the terrain park should be a ride-through to familiarize yourself with the features and conditions that day.

 Start small and work your way up.
-(Inverted aerials not recommended).
+Inverted aerials are dangerous and not recommended.

 From the lift line through the park.

-- Make yourself aware of this information so you can help educateothers
+Make yourself aware of this information and help educate others